MrClemRkz/django-ariadne-jwt/README.rst

 Support for JWT based authentication for use with the ariadne_ graphql library running inside a Django_ project.
 It is heavily inspired by django-graph-jwt_.
+This project is a fork of the Binarytree repo, it fixes issues with the new Ariadne features.

 Installation
 ------------